ZackDev/cookie-stack/README.md

 * if your browser is in private mode, go to `about:addons`, and allow `Cookie Stack` to run in private windows

 # How to use the extension:

+The add-on adds an icon to the toolbar of your browser, displaying the number of cookies currently set.

 ![Screenshot](./zackdev/extension-screenshot.png)